-The Student Evaluation and Promotion Committee (SEPC) regularly reviews the academic and clinical performance of each medical student.
+The Student Evaluation and Promotion Committee (SEPC) regularly reviews the academic, clinical and professional performance of each medical student.
 Students are reviewed at each meeting of the committee.
 Students who are experiencing academic difficulty may be referred to the Director of Student Academic Support Services.
 The student's faculty advisor may also be notified.